 APPIC Membership & APA Accreditation Status

-This full-time doctoral internship offers the benefit of leave for the following:
+This full-time psychology internship offers the benefit of leave for the following:

 - 10 Annual leave days